 Social norms in France can catch foreigners by surprise if they don’t know what little words to use where.
-Here are the top 5 polite French words and phrases you need to learn to fit in when you’re interacting with the French.
+Here are the top five basic French words and phrases you need to learn to fit in when you’re interacting with the French.
 Tom has recorded the audio for us so you can hear the polite words in French as well.

-Top 5 polite French phrases & words (including bonjour in French)
+Top 5 basic French words and phrases (including bonjour in French)

-Why be polite?
+Politeness is the name of game.
+Why be polite, you ask?
 Because it makes a good first impression and is also part of French culture.
 It shows you’ve done your homework and understand French cultural norms.
 You do as the French do, to the best of your ability.

 It’s better to be overly polite than to skimp on the polite French words in my list below and have someone think you’re rude and careless.

 Thanks to my French husband Tom for recording the audio.
-He says each of the polite French words at normal speed and then more slowly in the audio below.
+He says each of the basic French words and phrases at normal speed and then more slowly in the audio below.

-If there is one French word you use, let it be this one.
+If there is one basic French word you use, let it be this one.
 I’m putting bonjour first on the list because bonjour in French is THAT important.
 If your lips are not able to utter much French, make sure this is the one word you learn and say often.
 Even too much.
 I wrote an entire post about why bonjour in French is so important.

 Just as magical as bonjour, merci (thank you) is another one of the must-use polite French words in your lexicon.
 If anyone does anything for you at all or merely tries, say merci.
 There’s not much to it.
 If you want to be extra thankful, add a beaucoup to the end — merci beaucoup, which is thanks very much.